-Website: www.math.washington.edu/~gdh2/m120sept17
+Website: www.math.washington.edu/~gdh2/m120sept18

-Lectures: Monday-Friday 2:30-4:20 PM, DEM 124.
+Lectures: Monday-Friday 2:30-4:30 PM, Bagley 108.
 On the website there is a tentative schedule of what chapters a lecture will cover.
 There will also be some time during each lecture for you to work on problems in groups.

 Condensed Course: This is a quarter length course that we will cover in 3 weeks.
-We will cover a lot of material quickly, but much of it you will have seen before It will take some work to keep up, but we will adjust pace as necessary, and if some of the material will wait until fall quarter, that is ok.
+We will cover a lot of material quickly, but much of it you will have seen before.
+It will take some work to keep up, but we will adjust pace as necessary, and if some of the material will wait until fall quarter, that is ok.

-Attendance and Tardiness: I will be taking attendance every day.
-If you are late, you will be marked tardy.
+Attendance and Tardiness: ATTENDANCE IS MANDATORY!
+I will be taking attendance every day.
+If you are late, you will be marked tardy, and 3 tardies will count as one absence..
 If you are 15 minutes late, you will be marked as absent.
 All of this will be reported to KAUST.

-Office Hours: 12-1, Tuesday, Wednesday, Thurday, in my office PDL C-008-G. I know you guys have a busy schedule so feel free to bring your lunch.
+Office Hours: 12-1, Tuesday, Wednesday, Thursday, in my office PDL C-008-G. I know you guys have a busy schedule so feel free to bring your lunch.
 I can also squeeze in some extra time by appointment.